jhderojasUVa/kisanhub-test/README.md

 I have put the methods for the ng2-chart for click and hover events if needed but aren't used.
 They are there for future development (if...
 I don't know, you want to do something when clicking).

+Here it can be a problem if we don't have all the months data of one year, and it must be solved, but not in this version but I know that this can be happen.
+Remember, test on the back and test again on the front.

 The documentation is on the comments.

+No css needed.

 ### Fetch Service